EstebanBorai/framegram-cli/README.md

 # framegram
-📷 Add frames to pictures for Instagram from a CLI
+📷 Manipulate images for Instagram from a CLI

 ## Installation
 *framegram* can be installed using golang's *install* command as follows.